 Displays the phone device option the user used in the most recent session

-Displays the name of the user's operating system
+Displays the name of the user's operating system, including mobile devices.

 IP address (public)

 The public IP address of the user

 Displays the HTTP User-Agent browser identification header, which is automatically submitted by the web browser

 Displays the version number of the user's Agent Desktop Helper Application